 I visit Whidbey Island multiple times a year, sometimes just to take a day trip to Whidbey Island and sometimes to spend a weekend on Whidbey.
 That said, I know how to maximize my time while I’m there, so I’ll show you some of the best places to visit on the island.

 Read on to find out tips for planning your day trip to Whidbey, where you should stop, and a sample itinerary you can follow for one day on Whidbey Island.

-Taking a day trip from Seattle to Whidbey Island is fairly easy.
+Taking a day trip from Seattle to Whidbey Island is fairly easy and is one of the best road trips from Seattle that’s short.
 Whidbey Island can be reached by taking your car on a ferry in Mukilteo and enjoying the short 15-minute ride.

 Here are a few tips to keep in mind when planning your Whidbey Island day trip from Seattle.

 - Get to the ferry early – Unlike when you visit San Juan Island or other islands in the state, you can’t make a reservation for the Mukilteo-Clinton ferry.
 That means you should plan to go early if you’ll be going on the weekend or other peak times.
 You can find the ferry schedule online.